 There are a lot of studies on PGT-A that show us that PGT-A can be useful.
-One of the studies from Igenomix says that women between the age of 38 and 40 years old undergoing IVF treatment have a 64% chance to have aneuploid embryos.
+One of the studies from Igenomix says that women between the ages of 38 and 40 years old undergoing IVF treatment have a 64% chance of having aneuploid embryos.
 Then the rate of aneuploid embryos increases as the maternal age increases.

 This gives the same result as the traditional PGT-A, but we don’t need to touch the embryo, which is a big advantage of this new technique.